Raghavvram/notes/Virtualization/Para-Virtualization.md

 By reducing the overhead associated with full virtualization, para-virtualization allows these cloud providers to offer faster and more efficient virtual machines to their users.

-Feel free to ask if you have more questions about this topic or anything else!